daniel-samson/typefs/README.md

 Type FS
 ====

-Type FS is a package that provides a single way for NodeJS/TypeScript projects to access and manipulate many types of file storage systems/services.
+Type FS is a package that provides a single way for NodeJS/TypeScript projects to access and manipulate many types of file systems.

 ## Project Status